Silent Tongue: Cast

+Production

+Sam Shepard was inspired to write Silent Tongue after researching medicine shows and the gullible idea of a magic potion or cure all.
+Shepard's script for Silent Tongue found its way to producer, Gene Rosow, with Shepard's editor, Bill Yahraus, telling Rosow the story at a Passover seder at Rosow's home.
+Rosow was impressed by the story and took the project to Ludi Boeken of French production company Belbo Films who helped secure financing from Groupe Canal+ and Hachette Premiere.
+Following the film's initial showing at the 1993 Sundance Film Festival, Shepard re-edited the movie.

 Delay in release

-The film was the last to be released featuring a performance by River Phoenix, who died on October 31, 1993, from a drug overdose.
-The film's release was delayed, and Phoenix continued to work on The Thing Called Love (the film he had just completed at the time of his death), which was released before Silent Tongue.
+The film was shot in 1992 but its release was delayed until early 1994, marking the penultimate film appearance of River Phoenix who died four months before its release.
+It was the final film to feature Phoenix for 19 years until the release of his unfinished film Dark Blood in 2012.

+The film opened in the United Kingdom on January 27, 1995 on just one screen, grossing £832 for the weekend.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 38% based on 16 reviews, with a weighted average rating of 4.9/10.

 Peter Travers from Rolling Stone awarded the film 4/4 stars, calling it "a demanding chunk of Shepard frontier poetry that shuns pretty-boy posturing".

-Film critics Siskel & Ebert both disliked the film and included it on their Worst of 1994 show; Ebert in particular claimed that "I've seen whole movies that seemed quicker than the last half hour of Silent Tongue" and ridiculed its plot.
+Film critics Siskel & Ebert both disliked the film and included it on their Worst of 1994 show; Ebert in particular claimed that "I've seen whole movies that seemed shorter than the last half hour of Silent Tongue" and ridiculed its plot.